UoB-COMSM0166/2025-group-15/README.md

 ### Reflection
 Our team gained valuable insights into requirements analysis and project management.
-By breaking large tasks into manageable modules, we improved efficiency.
-Defining user stories with clear acceptance criteria using the Given-When-Then format helped us set precise expectations and ensured testability.
-We used the Onion Model to maintain an understanding of stakeholders' perspectives, which helped us keep user experience and technical feasibility aligned.
-Overall, the iterative process of refining requirements taught us the importance of clear communication and documentation, which will guide future developments.
+Breaking tasks into modules improved efficiency, while clear user stories with Given-When-Then criteria ensured precise, testable expectations.
+The Onion Model clarified stakeholder roles, aligning user needs with technical goals.
+Overall, the iterative process highlighted the value of clear communication and documentation for future work.